© Joel Rivera-Kamacho/Unsplash, 2021

 About us

-The Civilian Protection Monitor is a joint project by Airwars and PAX.
-Our aim is to make detailed insights into the protection-related policies and performance of individual states available to civil society organisations, policymakers, military actors, and others.
-CPM provides civil society organisations and coalitions with a common vocabulary and system of measurement through which to press for a higher standard of protection and transparency.
-The Monitor also provides governments with an external benchmark with which to track their progress, evaluating their standing among peer countries and facilitating the adoption of best practices.
+CPM provides civil society organisations and coalitions with a shared vocabulary and system of measurement through which to press for a higher standard of protection and transparency; it also established an external benchmark for governments to track their progress, evaluate their standing among peer countries, and identify solutions to gaps.